Tonantzintla/Documentation/docs/staff/index.md

 ---
-title: Sirius Support
+title: Sirius Staff
 sidebar_position: 1
 ---

-## Official Support Documentation
+## Official Staff Documentation

-Authored by zumo#8222 & egg#0003
-Ported to this website by Darth Gigi#0124
+If you are not a staff member, you won't find anything interesting here.